The Corporate Immigration Review: Australia

 Business innovation stream (subclass 188)

-This stream is designed for applicants who wish to own or manage a new or existing business in Australia.
+This stream is designed for applicants who wish to own or manage a new or existing business in Australia and was subject to change last year, on 1 July 2021.
 To be eligible for this stream, the applicant must meet the following requirements:

 - he or she must score at least 65 on the points test.

-With the changes coming into place on 1 July 2021, under this stream visa holders can apply for a two-year extension to enable additional time to meet the requirements.40
+With the changes implemented on 1 July 2021, under this stream visa holders can apply for a two-year extension to enable additional time to meet the requirements.

 Investor stream (subclass 188)